What Exactly Is The Canadian Language Benchmark (CLB)?

 Each time you take a practice IELTS test, use this table to find out how your score in each section equates to the CLB level.
 This time you can make sure you stay on track to reach your goal.

 What IELTS and CLB Scores Should You Get and Aim for?

 If you want to study in Canada then you might need to have a higher level of language ability.
 For some of the top universities in Canada the required IELTS score is different to the citizenship requirements.
 Some universities, such as the University of Calgary, ask for a CLB of 9 or 10.
 That’s an average IELTS test score of 8 – with no skill below IELTS 7.
+You will also have to follow the reporting guide to send your IELTS score to US universities for example.
 Check out our strategies to get a better IELTS score.

 Why aim for a CLB score of 4, 7, or 9?

 As you prepare for the IELTS, it’s important to know how you will convert your score from IELTS to CLB in order to meet the Canada immigration requirements.
 The CLB level you require for Canada immigration will depend on the specific immigration programme you are applying through.
 You can find this information on the application page.
 Some will require a lower level required for simple communication, whereas others will require advanced English proficiency.
 Let’s look at three target CLB levels in more detail.

 CLB Level 4

 If you’re applying for immigration as a spouse, the English proficiency requirements are lower than for other applicants.
 To be eligible to apply using this route, you’ll need a minimum of a CLB level 4.